minhhoit/yacms/docs/multi-lingual-sites.rst

 Multi-Lingual Sites
 ===================

-Mezzanine provides optional support for `django-modeltranslation
+Yacms provides optional support for `django-modeltranslation
 <https://readthedocs.org/projects/django-modeltranslation/>`_ which
 enables content editors to provide multi-lingual content to support sites in multiple languages.

 .. note::
-    Mezzanine only provides the integration of django-modeltranslation.
+    Yacms only provides the integration of django-modeltranslation.
     For dedicated assistance, please check out the documentation for
     django-modeltranslation: `documentation
     <https://readthedocs.org/projects/django-modeltranslation/>`_ or
     its `code <https://github.com/deschler/django-modeltranslation>`_.

-Translation Fields in Mezzanine
+Translation Fields in Yacms
 ===============================

-In order to enable translation fields for Mezzanine content, you will need to install django-modeltranslation and activate the app in your ``settings.py``.
+In order to enable translation fields for Yacms content, you will need to install django-modeltranslation and activate the app in your ``settings.py``.
 Once you have `installed django-modeltranslation
 <http://django-modeltranslation.readthedocs.org/en/latest/installation.html>`_,